 Scout:

 The scout is the master of speed and versatility.
-They are the class of hunters, spys, couriers, rouges, and athletes.
+They are the class of hunters, spies, couriers, rouges, and athletes.
 The scout can use their extra speed to look ahead of the party for traps and ambushes or, they can use the speed in combat to set up flanks or rush to a friend in need if things turn sour.
 The scout also gets the second most skill points, making them just as useful outside of combat.

 Skill points per level: 3